department-of-veterans-affairs/vagov-content/pages/burials-memorials/plan-a-burial.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Schedule A Burial For A Veteran, Spouse, Or Dependent Family Member
-title: Schedule a burial for a Veteran, spouse, or dependent family member
+heading: Schedule a burial for a Veteran, spouse, or dependent family member
 display_title: Schedule a burial
 collection: burials
 children: burialsPlanABurial